 Shareholder Track: Consideration for shareholder vote is approximately nine years after passing the Bar Exam.

-Start Date: First year associates typically start the first or second Monday after Labor Day.
+Start Date: First-year associates typically start the second Monday after Labor Day.

 Bar Fees: Williams Mullen reimburses first-year associates for the BAR/BRI (or equivalent) review course fees, MPRE course fees and bar examination application fees.